-VLS was one of the first law schools to allow students to earn a full semester of academic credit in an off-campus apprenticeship.
+VLGS was one of the first law schools to allow students to earn a full semester of academic credit in an off-campus apprenticeship.
 Our individualized approach to experiential learning allows second- and third-year students to learn from practice by working directly with judges and lawyers across the nation.
-VLS faculty teach and coach students and their supervisors using online class discussion, journals, site visits, individual and group conferences, and frequent communications throughout the semester.
+VLGS faculty teach and coach students and their supervisors using online class discussion, journals, site visits, individual and group conferences, and frequent communications throughout the semester.

 Semester in Practice (SiP)